weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-ollama.md

 Configurable parameters for the `text2vec-ollama` module are:

 - `apiEndpoint` - the URL of the Ollama endpoint.
-- `modelId` - the model to use for vectorization.
+- `model` - the model to use for vectorization.

 ### Ollama endpoint